meidata/meidata.github.io/_posts/2017-09-24-instacart.md

   * Model:

-    1. I used an xgboost model with logloss as evaluation metric, small learning rate is required I supposed, 0.01 seemed doing well among the [0.1,0.05,0.01].
+    1. I used a xgboost model with logloss as the evaluation metric, the small learning rate is required I supposed, 0.01 seemed to do well among the [0.1,0.05,0.01].
     2. predicting none model: binary model using the same feature but the target to predict the whole order if it contains reordered product(1) or just order  is ordered (1) vs not ordered(0)

   * CV:
   <br><br>
-    I completely failed this steps which costed me my ranking, since I simply split the dataset into 70-30 and then train on the 70% for 3 folds cv, the final result of the competition (from 187th to 326th) proved my model to be overfitting (kinda expected)...
-As a matter of fact, the dataset should be split by user id since the reordering is targeted by user, essentially the model has to be accurate in the level of user, so as the cv framework.
-In simple words,the same user has to be presented in both train/test fold.
+    I completely failed this steps which cost me my ranking, since I simply split the dataset into 70-30 and then train on the 70% for 3 folds cv, the final result of the competition (from 187th to 326th) proved my model to be overfitting (kinda expected)...
+As a matter of fact, the dataset should be split by user id since the reordering is targeted by the user, essentially the model has to be accurate at the level of the user, so as the cv framework.
+In simple words, the same user has to be presented in both train/test fold.

 * Winner-solution:
     It's always good to learn from the best, so the links to the winner-solutions are attached: